stonepros/stone/README.windows.rst

 At the moment, mingw gcc >= 8 is the only supported compiler for building ceph components for Windows.
 Support for msvc and clang will be added soon.

-`win32_build.sh`_ can be used for cross compiling Ceph and its dependencies.
+`win32_build.sh`_ can be used for cross compiling Stone and its dependencies.
 It may be called from a Linux environment, including Windows Subsystem for Linux.
 MSYS2 and CygWin may also work but those weren't tested.